BlueQuartzSoftware/DREAM3D/Documentation/Developer/MicrostructurePresets.md

-/*!

-@page microPreset StatsGenerator Microstructure Presets Developer Guide
+microPreset StatsGenerator Microstructure Presets Developer Guide

-The implementation uses the <b>Factory</b> design pattern where a singleton instance of MicrostructurePresetManager is responsible for registering each of the preset classes and also for creating an instance of each of those classes given the name of the class.
-Each class that wants to implement a <b>MicrostructurePreset</b>
-needs to implement 2 classes:
+The implementation uses the **Factory** design pattern where a singleton instance of MicrostructurePresetManager is responsible for registering each of the preset classes and also for creating an instance of each of those classes given the name of the class.
+Each class that wants to implement a **MicrostructurePreset** needs to implement 2 classes:
-@li A subclass of AbstractMicrostructurePresetFactory
+- A subclass of AbstractMicrostructurePresetFactory
-@li A subclass of AbstractMicrostructurePreset
+- A subclass of AbstractMicrostructurePreset

-The <i>AbstractMicrostructurePresetFactory</i> is the actual factory class that can instantiate an actual concrete implementation of <i>AbstractMicrostructurePreset</i>.
+The _AbstractMicrostructurePresetFactory_ is the actual factory class that can instantiate an actual concrete implementation of _AbstractMicrostructurePreset_.
 There is a convenience macro (DECLARE_FACTORY_CLASS) that the programmer can use to quickly create the factory implementation.
 Each programmer will need to implement the following pure virtual methods from the AbstractMicrostructurePreset class: